Perficient

-Perficient, Inc. is a global digital consultancy.
-The company's efforts include enterprise mobile applications, creative services, marketing, digital strategy Internet of Things, information technology, management consulting, custom development, and platform implementations.
+Perficient, Inc. is a global digital consultancy company based in St. Louis, Missouri.
+The company's efforts include enterprise mobile applications, creative services, marketing, digital strategy, Internet of Things, information technology, management consulting, custom development, and platform implementations.

 The firm primarily performs project-based work, a large portion of which involves business intelligence and portal collaboration.
-Perficient also has offshore capabilities.
+Perficient also has global capabilities.

-Perficient has offices in North America, South America, Europe, India, and China.

 History

-Formation and early years

 The company was founded in Austin, Texas in August 1997 by Bryan Menell.
-The first angel investors in the company were Steve Papermaster and David Lundeen.
+The first investors in the company were Steve Papermaster and David Lundeen.
 The company secured its first channel partnership with Vignette, a provider of content management systems.

-The company held its initial public offering (IPO) on July 29, 1999.
+The company held its initial public offering) on July 29, 1999.
 In December 1999, the company completed its first acquisition of LoreData based in New London, Connecticut.
 In May 2000, Perficient acquired Compete, Inc.

 In 2001, Vertecon Inc. was acquired.

 Jack McDonald became CEO of Perficient in 1999 and chairman in 2001.
 McDonald served in both positions until 2009.
-Lori Hawkins of Statesman noted that during McDonald's tenure, Perficient "grew from eight employees to more than 1,200 worldwide and had annual sales of $200 million."
 According to the St. Louis Business Journal in August 2009, "during the second quarter, Perficient lost $196,000 on $44.9 million in revenue, compared with a $3.9 million profit on $59.1 million in revenue during the same period last year" (in 2008).

-Jeffrey Davis became Perficient's COO in 2001 and president in 2003.
-Davis was named CEO in September 2009.

-During Davis' tenure as CEO, the firm transitioned from the Nasdaq SmallCap Market to the Nasdaq Global Select Market.
-By 2014, Davis had helped Perficient buy 13 companies in deals worth a combined $232.3 million since taking over as CEO in 2009.

-In 2011, Perficient acquired business and management consulting firm Exervio for $13.6 million.
-In 2012, Perficient acquired PointBridge Solutions, LLC for $22 million.
-Perficient then acquired services and technology consulting firm Nascent Systems LP in July, 2012.
-Also in 2012, Perficient acquired Northridge Systems.

-In 2013, Perficent acquired TriTek Solutions Inc., an IBM-focused enterprise content management and business process management consulting firm for $18.5 million.
-Perficient then acquired two salesforce.com firms, CoreMatrix Systems LLC and Clear Task, Inc.

-In 2014, the company made three acquisitions: ForwardThink Group, BioPharm Systems, and the IBM Smarter Commerce Division of Trifecta Technologies.
-Perficient also announced that year its plans to open a domestic delivery center in Lafayette, Louisiana.

-In 2015, Perficient acquired Market Street Solutions, Inc., an IT consulting firm.
-In December 2015, Perficient acquired Enlighten, a digital marketing agency.

-In 2016, Perficient launched a new digital marketing agency called Perficient Digital.
-Over 200 Perficient employees work under the new Perficient Digital banner, with most of them in Ann Arbor, Michigan; Milwaukee; St. Louis; and Irvine, California.